Cork and Kerry Place Names Survey

 |

-The material being compiled for the Barony of Cork including Cork city is awaiting collation,
+The final compilation of material, that for the Barony of Cork including Cork city was edited,

-editing and presentation at the Cork Place Names Archive, Cork County Library, Carrigrohane Road, Cork.
+collated and deposited in the Cork Place Names Archive, Cork County Library, Carrigrohane Road, Cork.

 |